 Academic and social-emotional skills and competencies are mutually reinforcing.
 Thus, preparing all students for success must include attending to their social emotional and health development.
 We will accomplish this by promoting systems and strategies that foster safe, positive, healthy, culturally competent, and inclusive learning environments that address students’ varied needs in order to improve educational outcomes for all students.

-We will advance this work under ESSA by:
+We will continue to advance this work under ESSA by:

 Promoting social and emotional learning (SEL).
-We will promote SEL with the goal of creating conditions that will support statewide implementation of SEL programs in preschool through high school.
-Through participation in the Collaborating States Initiative facilitated by the Collaborative for Academic, Social, and Emotional Learning (CASEL), we will update and expand guidelines for implementing SEL curricula and explore ways to incorporate SEL into the Massachusetts curriculum frameworks.
+DESE will continue to promote and help strengthen social-emotional competencies and wellness in students and adults across the state, with the goal of creating conditions that support statewide implementation of SEL programs and practices in preschool through high school so that all students can develop skills to thrive in and beyond school.
+Participation in the Collaborating States Initiative facilitated by the Collaborative for Academic, Social, and Emotional Learning (CASEL), helps inform DESE practices and supports for the field.
+Examples of current initiatives include an SEL and Mental Health grant program; SEL, health & wellness focused professional development; and an SEL and Mental Health MTSS Academy to support school and district teams with learning and implementation efforts across the state.
+A Social and Emotional Learning Indicator System (SELIS) pilot project is also underway.
+Many DESE guidance documents also help further SEL goals, for instance the revised versions of the Educator Effectiveness Teacher and School Administrator Rubrics, Culturally Responsive Social-Emotional Competency Development, and Social and Emotional Learning (SEL) Grade 1–3 Resources.

 Ensuring a positive school climate and providing safe, healthy, and supportive learning environments for all students.
-We will provide training, technical assistance, access to resources and guidance to schools and districts as they consider using Title IV, Part A funds in this realm and will continue to support initiatives and resources such as the Safe and Supportive Schools Framework and Self-Assessment Tool, Rethinking Discipline, Bullying Prevention and Intervention, and Substance Use and Abuse Prevention.
-In addition, we will encourage districts to increase student access to a broad, well-rounded curriculum that includes physical education and health (as required by state law in each grade) and partners with districts to will explore using a school climate s,indicator in our measures of school performance.
+We provide training, technical assistance, access to resources and guidance to schools and districts as they consider using Title IV, Part A and other sources of funds in this realm.
+We also continue to support initiatives and resources such as the Safe and Supportive Schools Framework and Self-Reflection Tool, Rethinking Discipline, Bullying Prevention and Intervention, and Substance Use and Abuse Prevention.
+In addition, we encourage districts to increase student access to a broad, well-rounded curriculum that includes physical education (as required by state law in each grade) and health.
+DESE also partners with districts to administer Views of Climate and Learning (VOCAL) student surveys.
+The surveys and accompanying guidance resources are designed to provide schools with local and statewide information on student perceptions of three dimensions of school climate (engagement, safety, and environment).

 Promoting family engagement as a key lever that contributes to positive outcomes for students.
-We will continue to find opportunities to provide training, technical assistance, resources, and guidance to schools and partners on effective family engagement strategies that promote the development of strong working relationships with families and appropriate community organizations to support students’ success.
+DESE continues to provide training, technical assistance, resources, and guidance to schools and partners on effective family engagement strategies that promote the development of strong working relationships with families and appropriate community organizations to support students’ success.
+Foundational resources that guide this work include the cross-agency Family Engagement Framework and the Family, School and Community Partnership Fundamentals Self-Assessment.
+Examples of current initiatives include collaborating with the Federation for Children with Special Needs and other partners on the Massachusetts Statewide Family Engagement Center, hosting the first annual Summit “Better Together: Strengthening Family School Partnerships” with more than 400 participants in Fall 2022, hosting quarterly networking meetings for family and community engagement specialists from across the state.

 Turn around the lowest performing districts and schools